ckeditor/ckeditor5/packages/ckeditor5-alignment/docs/features/text-alignment.md

 {@snippet features/text-alignment}

+## Related features

+There are more CKEditor 5 features that can help you organize your content:
+* {@link features/basic-styles Basic font styles} &ndash; The essentials, like **bold**, *italic* and others.
+* {@link features/headings Headings} &ndash; Divide your content into sections.
+* {@link features/title Document title} &ndash; Clearly divide your content into a title and body.
+* {@ features/indent Block indentation} &ndash; Organize your contents into clearly visually divided blocks, indent crucial paragraphs etc.
+* {@link features/block-quote Block quote} &ndash; Include block quotations or pull quotes in the rich-text content.

 ## Configuring alignment options

 It is possible to configure which alignment options are available in the editor by setting the {@link module:alignment/alignment~AlignmentConfig#options `alignment.options`} configuration option.
 You can choose from `'left'`, `'right'`, `'center'` and `'justify'`.